A Tourist's View of Tombstone Arizona

 The Bird Cage

-One of the most interesting places in Tombstone is the Bird Cage it has a reputation of being one of the meanest and wildest places in Tombstone and from the number of bullet holes that you can still see in the walls its reputation is well justified.
+One of the most interesting places in Tombstone is the Bird Cage.
+It has a reputation of being one of the meanest and wildest places in Tombstone.
+From the number of bullet holes that you can still see today in the walls, its reputation is well justified.

 The Bird Cage